govadav/Task-book-search/CODE_REVIEW.md

 ## 4. Testing:

     •	Run lint, unit tests, and e2e tests: All the unit tests were passed, except for reading - list reducer.
-I fixed failed test cases for failedAddToReadingList should undo book addition to the state’ and ‘failedRemoveFromReadingList should undo book removal from the state’.
+I fixed failed test cases for
+    'failedAddToReadingList should undo book addition to the state’ and ‘failedRemoveFromReadingList should undo book removal from the state’.

     •	Above mentioned two test cases were unhandled action types in reducer so reducer should return default state.
     Written a test case for this scenario and all tests passed.

     •	Written unit test cases for the actions dispatched for the components: book- search and reading-list